-In the UK, it’s not unheard for it to rain on the odd occasion, especially in the school holidays!
+In the UK, it’s not unheard of for it to rain on odd occasions, especially during the school holidays!
 This can mean keeping the kids entertained becomes a little tricky!

 Save a little each week

 Putting a small amount aside each and every week is a great way to save for a rainy day as this money will quickly mount up, creating a substantial rainy day fund.
 Even putting away a few pound a week will add up over the month to give you a sizable amount of money to play with.

 You can sign up to a number of websites today, all of which boast daily deals.
 Such deals come in the shape of 2 for 1 ticket’s to a number of exciting events and activities, half price excursions and low price toys.

 Once you purchase these vouchers, you often have anything between a month and a year to use them which makes them a great option for the next rainy day!